The section helps you learn more about the built-in Extension Providers for Jikkou.

 resource: <> # The Schema Registry ACL entry resource name pattern

-NOTE: The resource name pattern should be Config:
+NOTE: The resource name pattern should be Config: or Subject:<subject_name> where subject_name must consist of

-alpha-numeric characters, underscores, dashes, dots and glob characters *
+alpha-numeric characters, underscores, dashes, dots and glob characters * and ?.

 Example